 The argument of “but I recycle my water bottles” isn’t very convincing since only 12% of the annual thirty-five billion bottles used gets recycled, indicating that far less than half of what you place in a plastic recycle bin actually gets recycled (source).

-Why is a Water Filtration System Important to You?
+Why is a Water Filtration System Important?

 You already know why it’s important, but the following should help you see how you can use it at home: